macOS Intel 11-13

 THD characteristics match hardware measurements — including the way distortion increases at shorter delay times and higher feedback settings, giving the plugin the same gritty, saturated character as the real chip.

-The frequency response rolls off naturally above the audible range, just like the analog reconstruction filter in the PT2399, producing the warm, dark repeats that define the sound.
+And the One-Bit Delay frequency response matches hardware — rolling off naturally above the audible range which produces those warm, dark repeats that define the sound.